-FREQUENTLY am I tempted abroad, when indolence would keep me within doors, in search of specimens for my next letter; thus, many advantages result from the pursuit of one object.
-In the thirteenth class, POLYANDRIA. the stamens are numerous, springing from the receptacle along with the pistil; by which they are materially distinguished from those that belong to the former class, which I have remarked to be always attached to the cup.
-The objects of our present consideration are, many of them, pleasing to the eye, but unlike those delicious and wholesome fruits lately described, in their qualities, being poisonous to the human constitution.
-In the first order is found the Poppy.
-This has a cup of two leaves, which falls off as the flower expands; a corolla of four petals; and a capsule of one cell, crowned with the summit, and opening beneath it with many holes: through these the numerous small seeds find a passage.
+REQUENTLY am I tempted abroad, when indolence would keep me within doors, in search of specimens for my next letter; thus, many advantages result from the pursuit of one object.
+In the thirteenth class, Polyandria, the stamens are numerous, springing from the receptacle, along with the pointal; which is a material distinction from those that belong to the former class, which I have remarked to be always attached to the cup.
+The objects of our present consideration are, many of them, pleasing to the eye, but unlike those delicious and wholesome fruits, lately described, in their qualities, being poisonous to the human constitution.
+In the first order is found the Poppy\, which has a cup of two leaves, which falls off as the flower expands; a corolla of four petals; and a capsule of one cell, crowned with the summit, and opening beneath it with many holes: through these the numerous small seeds find a passage.
 The seed-vessel in some species is round, in others oblong; it is smooth in some kinds, and beset with strong hairs in others; the number of rays in the summit is not always the same.
-Opium, so celebrated for its faculty in soothing the severest pain, is made from the milky juice of the White Poppy.
-The same order contains the Water-lily , whose beautiful flowers adorn slow rivers and ponds in the months of July and August.
-The calyx is composed of four large leaves, coloured on the upper surface; the petals of the corolla are numerous, frequently as many as fifteen; it has a large, egg-shaped seed-bud; and a circular, flat summit, not supported by any shaft, but sitting, and marked with rays.
-There are two species, the flowers of the first grow on fruit-stalks, and the blossoms are yellow.
+Opium, so celebrated for its faculty in stilling the severest pain, is made from the milky juice of the White Poppy.
+The same order contains the Water Lily\, whose beautiful flowers adorn slow rivers and ponds in the months of July and August.
+The calyx is composed of four large leaves coloured on the upper surface; the petals of the corolla are numerous, frequently as many as fifteen; it has a large egg-shaped seed-bud; a circular flat summit, not supported by any shaft, but sitting, and marked with rays.
+There are two species, the flowers of the first grow on fruitstalks, the blossoms are yellow.
 Those of the second open about seven in the morning, and close about four in the afternoon, and then lie on the surface of the water.
 The summits are numerous, and placed in a circle, corresponding in number with the cells of the seed-vessel.
-The petals are delicately white.
-As soon as these splendid waterflowers have perfected their fructification, by the absorption of the pollen by the pistil, their long stalks, which always grow in proportion to the depth of the water, in order to raise the corollas above it, refuse their support, and the flowers sink down many feet beneath the surface.
-There is a remarkable contrivance exhibited in the process of the fructification of the Vallisneria of Italy, also a water-plant worth mentioning.
-The stamens and pistils are disposed on different plants; whilst both are in blossom, the anthers fall off, and floating among the pistilliferous flowers, fertilize them with their pollen.
-This plant grows in the Rhone, and has the remarkable property of contracting or lengthening out its flower-stalks, so that the flowers may always float on the surface of the water, which, in depth, is very variable.
-A calyx of five leaves, two smaller than the rest; a corolla of five petals; and a capsule covered by the calyx; are the characteristics of the genus Cistus, to which many beautiful shrubs belong, though some of them are herbaceous.
-In different kinds the corollas are either purple, white, or yellow.
-The Line or rather Line tree seldom brings more than one seed to perfection, and this pushes aside the others that are barren; so that a careless observer might suppose that the capsule had but one cell, whereas, it has five.
-The Larkspurt, belonging to the third order; the Columbine[‡], to the fifth; and the Hellebore §, to the last; with some others, unite in having several capsules joined together, no calyx, a corolla of five petals, and a numerous set of stamens.
-The differences of their nectaries, which are remarkable, serve to point out their generic distinctions:
+The corollas are a delicate white.
+As soon as these splendid water-flowers have perfected their fructification, by the absorption of the pollen by the pointal, their long stalks, which always grow in proportion to the depth of the water, in order to raise the corollas above it, refuse their support, and the flowers sink down many feet beneath the surface.
+There is a remarkable contrivance exhibited in the process of the fructification of the